ibm-cloud-docs/secrets-manager/vault-api.md

 | --------------- | ----------------------------------------------------------------------------------------------------------------- |
 | `token_max_ttl` | The maximum lifetime of the login token.
 Default is `24h`.
 This value can't exceed the Vault `MaxLeaseTTL` value. |
 | `token_ttl`     | The initial time-to-live (TTL) of the login token to generate.
 Default is `1h`.                                   |
-{: caption="Configure login token request parameters" caption-side="top"}
+{: caption="Configure login token request parameters" caption-side="bottom"}

 #### Example request